KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Step 1: Define the pipe segment(s)
 ==================================
 For this example there is only one pipe segment made of PE40.
-We define the length, inner diameter and thickness of the pipe in meters.
+We define the length, inner diameter and wall_thickness of the pipe in meters.

 .. ipython:: python